neektza/nikicajokic.me/_posts/2014-10-17-eventmachine_internals_and_the_reactor_pattern.md

   end
 {% endhighlight %}

 Internally, a loopbreaker is usually implemented as a one-way IO pipe between entities that are communicating.
-So a loopbreak signal is in effect just a few bytes sent over that pipe.
-When the reactor checks selectables for IO activity, it will see that it has something in ```LoopbreakReader```, which is the receiving end of the pipe wrapped in a ```Selectable```, and start the method to run scheduled blocks.
+So, a loopbreak signal is in effect just a few bytes sent over that pipe.
+When the reactor checks selectables for IO activity, it will see that it has something in the ```LoopbreakReader```, the receiving end of the pipe wrapped in a ```Selectable```, and will start the method to run scheduled blocks.

 #### The Heartbeat

 A **heartbeat is a way to continuously check the staleness of the selectables**.
 Every selectable for which a stale state is possible (ie. a long-lived connection) has a ```heartbeat``` method implementation.
-This method checks if the connection is stale by checking if there was any activity in a certain specified interval.
+This method inspects if the connection is stale by checking if there was any activity in a certain specified interval.

-Here's the implementation for a ```StreamObject``` that represents any socket that's used for long-lived data streaming.
+Here's the implementation for a ```StreamObject``` that represents any socket used for long-lived data streaming.

 {% highlight ruby %}
   module EventMachine